chandran-jr/Robodrive/README.md

 6. Make sure you set the board as ESP8266 module in the arduino software application (should install blynk library if you haven't).

-7. Connect a USB cable to your NODEMCU from your lpatop.
+7. Connect a USB cable to your NODEMCU from your laptop.

 8. Run the code and wait for the "ping" to appear in the serial monitor.